 1. When is it illegal to pass on the right?

-- does so in an unsafe manner.1
+- do so in an unsafe manner.1

 The rules of the road also state that it is a violation of California traffic laws if:

-- a driver passes on the right, and
+- you pass on the right, and

 - a ticket for an unsafe pass on the right, and